Why Consistency in Communication is Key to Donor Retention

 Do you barrage donors with appeals and then go silent for a while?

 Ideally, you want to reach out somewhere between once a week and once a month.
 And not just with appeals.
 You need to thank donors and share updates.
-Remember the ask, thank, report formula.
+Remember the ask, thank, report, repeat formula.
 This is crucial for good donor retention.

 Try to reach out by mail at least a few times a year.
 It’s more personal and your donors are more likely to see your messages.
 It doesn’t have to be anything elaborate.
 A handwritten thank you card or a postcard infographic can be a quick, but effective, way to engage.

-Putting together a communications calendar will help you with this.
+Put together a communications calendar to help you with this.

 You also want to focus on quality.
 Just because you send thank you letters and newsletters, doesn’t mean you’re actually engaging with your donors.
 Write a heartfelt, personal thank you and create a newsletter and other updates with content they’ll be interested in.